Henry Cromwell

 Henry Cromwell (20 January 1628 – 23 March 1674) was the fourth son of Oliver Cromwell and Elizabeth Bourchier, and an important figure in the Parliamentarian regime in Ireland.

 Biography

 Early life

-Henry Cromwell – the fourth son of Oliver Cromwell – was born at Huntingdon on 20 January 1628.
+Henry Cromwell was born at Huntingdon on 20 January 1628.

 He was educated at Felsted School and Emmanuel College, Cambridge.

 Military career

 Henry Cromwell entered the New Model Army towards the close of the First Civil War, and was in 1647 either a captain in Harrison's regiment or the commander of Fairfax's lifeguard.
 Heath and Wood identify him with the commandant of the life-guard.
 In the summer of 1648 Henry Cromwell appears to have been serving under his father in the north of England.

 In February 1650 Cromwell had attained the rank of colonel, and followed his father to Ireland with reinforcements.
 He and Lord Broghill defeated Lord Inchiquin near Limerick in April 1650.
 In 1653 Cromwell was nominated one of the representatives of Ireland in the Barebones Parliament.